Bury F.C.: Stadium

 Bury have played at Gigg Lane since 1885 when they rented the plot from the Earl of Derby's estate soon after the club's foundation.
 The first Football League match played there was on 8 September 1894 when Bury defeated Manchester City 4–2.
 A floodlit match took place in 1889 but there were no permanent lights until 1953.
 Until the 1990s when a complete rebuild became necessary, the capacity of the ground was 35,000.
 That total was achieved when Bury hosted an FA Cup third-round tie against neighbouring Bolton Wanderers on 9 January 1960.
 The game ended 1–1, but Bury lost the replay 4–2 after extra time.

 Gigg Lane was rebuilt in the 1990s and now has a capacity of 12,500, all seated and covered.
 The Main Stand, also called the Family Stand, is on the northern side and houses the club offices and dressing rooms.
 At the western end, the Manchester Road End houses away supporters.
 The South Stand is opposite the Main Stand and adjoins the Cemetery End, left (east) of the Main Stand.
 The Cemetery End was the last part of the rebuilt stadium to be completed, in 1999.

 In August 2019, when Bury FC was expelled from the EFL, Gigg Lane was officially known for sponsorship purposes as the Planet-U Energy Stadium, and it was completely powered by renewable energy provided by the sponsors.
 Previous deals had seen the ground named the JD Stadium, and the Energy Check Stadium.

 In 2020, when Bury F.C. and Bury AFC were considered separate teams, there was no possibility of Bury AFC playing its matches at Gigg Lane, and a groundshare was agreed with Radcliffe FC for the 2020–21 NWCFL season, so the team's home venue was the 4,000 capacity Stainton Park in Radcliffe, about 2.5 miles (4 km) south-west of Bury.
 Bury AFC enquired about renting Gigg Lane but the request was rejected on 5 April 2022 as "not feasible" by the Bury FC Supporters Society who cited commercial risks and imbalances that could jeopardise a future merger with Bury AFC.
 In March 2023, Bury AFC temporarily agreed to play their final home fixtures at Mossley's Seel Park due to poor ground conditions at Radcliffe caused by bad weather and additional fixtures.

 On 8 July 2023, Bury FC played their first game back at Gigg Lane in a pre-season friendly against Bradford City, which Bradford won 6–0.

+On 3 July 2026, the club announced a commercial partnership deal with Salford Van & Car Hire, who became the club's 'Official Stadium Naming Rights Principal Partner' ahead of the 2026–27 season.